 Cytomegalovirus retinitis (CMV retinitis) is a serious viral eye infection of the retina.
-The retina is the light-sensing nerve layer that lines the back of the eye.
-It is most often found in people with weakened immune systems.
+The retina is the light-sensing layer of cells lines the back of the eye.
+CMV retinitis is most often found in people with weakened immune systems.

 What are symptoms of CMV retinitis?

 CMV retinitis symptoms can begin with a slow onset of floaters with blurred vision over a few days.
 This can lead to a loss of peripheral (side) vision.
 Sometimes the symptoms begin with a blind spot in the center of vision and can lead to a loss of central vision.
 The symptoms usually happen first in one eye but often progress to the other eye.
 Without treatment or improvement in the immune system, CMV retinitis destroys the retina and damages the optic nerve.
-This results in blindness.
+This results in decreased vision or even blindness.
 People with CMV retinitis will often develop a detached retina (when the retina develops tears and falls off the back of the eye).

 CMV retinitis is caused by the cytomegalovirus.
 This is one of the herpes viruses that infects most adults.
 The vast majority of people who have cytomegalovirus have no symptoms of infection.
 They will never have any problems because of the virus.
 But in people with weakened immune systems, the virus can reactivate and spread to the retina.
 This can lead to vision-threatening eye problems.

 Who is at risk for CMV retinitis?

-CMV retinitis is a significant threat to other people with weak immune systems.
+CMV retinitis is a significant threat to people with weak immune systems.
 This includes people such as:

 - those with HIV/AIDS

 - recipients of organ transplants (including bone marrow transplants).